aileenadam/aileenadam.github.io/README.md

 # Aileen Adam

 Welcome to my profile!
-I teach English at a local university :briefcase: [LinkedIn](https://www.linkedin.com/in/aileenadam/) and I love to paint in my free-time :artist: [Instagram](https://www.instagram.com/doodlingsandthings).
+I teach English at a local university [LinkedIn](https://www.linkedin.com/in/aileenadam/) and I love to paint in my free-time [Instagram](https://www.instagram.com/doodlingsandthings).
 Thanks for visiting and I'd love to [connect](aileenfarida@gmail.com)!

 **Research Interests**